Carrots

 Common Mistakes

-• Treating carrots as fully Allowed — the Limited classification means conditions or restrictions apply.
+• Treating carrots as fully Allowed — the Limited classification means specific conditions or quantities apply.

 Better Alternatives